Gurez Valley Kashmir: The Complete Travel Guide to Kashmir's Most Stunning Secret

 Ready for Gurez Valley?

-We handle the ILP, the vehicle and the itinerary — you just show up and be amazed.
+We handle the Inner Line Permit, the vehicle and the itinerary -- you just show up and be amazed.